Cancer Research UK logo.

 Genetic tests on the melanoma

 Your doctor will send a sample of the melanoma for genetic testing.
-This is to look for changes to a gene Open a glossary item called the BRAF gene.
+This is to look for changes to a called the BRAF gene.
 These gene changes can make melanoma cells grow.

 If you have changes in the BRAF gene, doctors describe the melanoma as BRAF positive.
 If you don’t have changes, then the melanoma is BRAF negative.
 This is also called BRAF wildtype.
 Knowing this helps your doctor decide whether you should have immunotherapy or targeted cancer drugs.